American game show winnings records: 2023–present: Modern-day records

 In June 2023, Vance Walker first appeared on American Ninja Warrior after having initially appeared on its spinoff show, American Ninja Warrior Junior, during its first season.
 Walker would go on to win the $1,000,000 top prize on September 11, 2023, after completing the final challenge, Mt.
 Midoriyama, in 26.75 seconds.

 On February 26, 2024, Deal or No Deal Island premiered.
 Deal or No Deal Island is a show with a progressive jackpot where each episode adds money to the final case in the season finale.
 After winning the second season on March 25, 2025, David Genat earned the right to play a high stakes game of Deal or No Deal, in which he surpassed Ken Jennings’ record by accepting a deal of $5,800,000 out of a possible $12,232,001, making Genat the biggest game show winner in television history.

-In June 2024, Vance Walker once again competed on American Ninja Warrior for a second chance at winning the top prize, this was possible as American Ninja Warrior does not have a limit for how many times a contestant can appear on the show (unlike most other game shows where a contestant can only appear once).
-Unlike Jeopardy! where a contestant can stay on the show as long as they keep winning, contestants on American Ninja Warrior must requalify through tryouts or special invitations in order to re-appear on a new season of the show.
+In June 2024, Vance Walker once again competed on American Ninja Warrior for a second chance at winning the top prize, this was possible as American Ninja Warrior is an annual tournament where players make repeat appearances (unlike most other game shows where a contestant can only appear once).
+Unlike Jeopardy! where a contestant can stay on the show as long as they keep winning, contestants on American Ninja Warrior must requalify through tryouts or special invitations to re-appear on a new season of the show.
 On September 9, 2024, Walker once again won the $1,000,000 top prize after again successfully climbing Mt.
 Midoriyama.
-To date, Walker is the only contestant in game show history to win the top prize twice on the same show.
+Walker and Yogesh Raut are the only contestants in game show history to win the top prize twice on the same show (Raut had initially won the 2024 Jeopardy!
+Tournament of Champions, and in 2025 won Jeopardy!
+Masters, an invitational tournament for Jeopardy!'s top players; Raut would defend his title in 2026).

 Million-dollar game shows continue to air, in somewhat lower frequency, into the present day, as several other game shows with prizes in excess of $1,000,000 have come and gone (including Howie Mandel-hosted Deal or No Deal, which aired from 2005 to 2010 and again from 2018 to 2019).
-After having gone into hiatus in March 2021, Who Wants to Be a Millionaire returned with Kimmel in July 2024 and has aired continuously since then, allowing Ike Barinholtz, who won $1,000,000 alongside his father Alan on August 14, 2024, to ascend to the 12th position on the winnings list.
+After having gone into hiatus in March 2021, Who Wants to Be a Millionaire returned with Kimmel in July 2024 and has aired continuously since then, allowing Ike Barinholtz, who won $1,000,000 alongside his father Alan on August 14, 2024, to ascend to the eleventh position on the winnings list.